phonowiz/vulkan-demos/README.md

 <img src="https://github.com/phonowiz/vulkan-gui-test/blob/master/vulkan-demos/screenshots/blender-materials.png">

+Once you build all these dependencies you'll see the the xcode project for vulkan-demos under the root directory of this repository.

 ## YouTube

 Here is my youtube channel if you'd like to see videos of the different demos I create: